Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Algebraic set-up: virtually free groups and Bass--Serre theory

 \begin{cor} Any finitely generated free-by-finite cyclic group which is not virtually cyclic is isomorphic to a locally discrete group in $\Diff_+^\omega(\T)$ acting with a minimal invariant Cantor set. \end{cor} \begin{proof} Let $G$ be a free-by-cyclic group which is not virtually cyclic.
-Using Proposition \ref{cor:perm}, $G$ is a subgroup of a semi-direct product $F\rtimes \Z_m$.
+Using Proposition \ref{cor:perm}, $G$ is a subgroup of a semi-direct product $F\rtimes \Z_m$, where $F$ is a finite-rank free group and $\Z_m$ acts by permutations of free generators.
 By Theorem~\ref{t:RealSemiDirect}, $F\rtimes \Z_m$ is isomorphic to a locally discrete subgroup $\widetilde{G}$ of $\Diff_+^\omega(\T)$ with invariant Cantor set $\widetilde\Lambda$.
 As $G$ is a subgroup of $F\rtimes \Z_m$, it is isomorphic to a subgroup of $\widetilde{G}$ and hence locally discrete in $\Diff_+^\omega(\T)$.
 Moreover, as $\widetilde{G}$ does not act minimally, neither can $G$.
 Finally, as $G$ is not virtually cyclic, Hector's lemma (mentioned in the introduction) implies that $G$ cannot act with a finite orbit, and therefore it also has an invariant Cantor set $\Lambda\subset \widetilde\Lambda$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:RealVirtFree}] Direct consequence of Theorem~\ref{t:StructureVirtFree} and Corollary \ref{cor:VirtFreeCantor}. \end{proof}